 For accuracy on the question at the end of the video (“on what side of the screen will the hand appear?”), we coded answers that matched the outcome of the video according to the agent’s beliefs as 1, and the alternative as 0.
-As such, if a participant watching a false belief video answers this question with the belief state of the agent in mind (i.e., reasoning akin to “since the large cup has been swapped without the agent knowing it, and the agent wants to grab the large cup, the hand should appear on the side of the small cup”), the answer would be marked as 1.
+As such, if a participant watching a whole-hand-grip false-belief video answers this question with the belief state of the agent in mind (i.e., reasoning akin to “since the large cup has been swapped without the agent knowing it, and the agent wants to grab the large cup, the hand should appear on the side of the small cup”), the answer would be marked as 1.
 If the participant had reasoned in line with motor matching (“the large cup is on the right, so the agent will grab the large cup”), the answer would be marked as 0.
 We averaged answers per belief x grip combinations, for a total of 6 data points per participant (2 belief conditions x 3 grip conditions).
 Stated otherwise, per belief x grip condition (for 6 data points per participant), we calculated the proportion of correct answers.